Anomalous and Topological Hall Effects with Phase-Space Berry Curvatures: Electric, Thermal, and Thermoelectric Transport in Magnets: Conclusion

-There are several important questions that go beyond the semiclassical Boltzmann approach.
-First, a semiclassical analysis becomes questionable when the skyrmion size becomes comparable to the lattice spacing $a$, and one must then resort to using the Kubo formula to compute conductivities.
+Finally, there are several important questions that go beyond the semiclassical Boltzmann approach.
+This approach becomes questionable when the skyrmion size becomes comparable to the lattice spacing $a$, and one must then resort to using the Kubo formula to compute conductivities.
 Some results along these lines were presented in ref.~\cite{verma2022unified}, but decomposing numerical results into anomalous and topological contributions is not straightforward.
-Second, the band index is a constant of motion in the semiclassical approach, which raises the question of how interband transitions affect the AHE and THE.
-Finally, note that the mixed (real/momentum space) Berry curvature $\Omega_{r_ik_j}$ played no role in our final results because it scales like $a/L_s$, which is tiny in the semiclassical regime.
-It is an open question whether, outside this regime, there are observables for which the mixed space Berry curvature plays an important role.
+Also note that the mixed (real/momentum-space) Berry curvature $\Omega_{r_ik_j}$ played no role in our final results because it scales like $a/L_s$, which is tiny in the semiclassical regime.
+It is an open question whether, outside this regime, there are observables for which the mixed-space Berry curvature plays an important role.

+Another interesting set of questions relate to the topological transition as a function of $\lambda/J$.
+The band indices are constants of motion~\cite{ashcroft1978solid} in the semiclassical approach, and in the weak SOC regime the conduction electron spins follows the local moment adiabatically~\cite{bruno2004topological, nagaosa2013topological, batista2020}; for a discussion of the opposite non-adiabatic regime, see ref.~\cite{denisov2016}.
+Magnetic breakdown will cause inter-band transitions near the topological transition and an analysis of transport in this regime using, e.g., the Kubo formalism is an open problem.

-\textbf{Acknowledgments:} We gratefully acknowledge support from the NSF Materials Research Science and Engineering Center Grant DMR-2011876.
-Z.A. was also supported by the Ohio State University President’s Postdoctoral Scholars Program.
+{\bf Acknowledgments}: We gratefully acknowledge support from the NSF Materials Research Science and Engineering Center Grant DMR-2011876.

 \onecolumngrid